krkn-chaos/cerberus/README.md

 #### Report
 The report is generated in the run directory and it contains the information about each check/monitored component status per iteration with timestamps.
 It also displays information about the components in case of failure.
 Refer [report](docs/example_report.md) for example.

+You can use the "-o <file_path_name>" option to change the location of the created report

 #### Metrics API
 Cerberus exposes the metrics including the failures observed during the run through an API.
 Tools consuming Cerberus can query the API to get a blob of json with the observed failures to scrape and act accordingly.
 For example, we can query for etcd failures within a start and end time and take actions to determine pass/fail for test cases or report whether the cluster is healthy or unhealthy for that duration.